BootlegYouki/set-2-system/DataDictionary.md

 ## Overview

 The SET-2 Student Information System uses MongoDB as its database, storing data in flexible document structures.
-This dictionary documents all collections, their fields, relationships, and business rules for the SS1 module.
+This dictionary documents collections relevant to teachers and students, their fields, relationships, and business rules for the SS1 module.

 ---